National trade hub

 • Local city or county health departments often require notice and documentation; ask which office owns your address.

-Sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
+Our Ohio launch-state pros, sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
 Trust Score is not paid placement — read the methodology before hiring.
+For another state, use “Browse lead abatement contractors by state” above.

 1. 1.
 Integrated RestorationCleveland, OH80